EZ-Robotics/VEXcode-Tutorials/Button-Toggle/README.md

 ## Button Toggle
 When we press a button, we want to flip a `boolean` (a variable that can be true or false) to the opposite of itself.
 If it's currently true, we want it to be false and vice versa.

-An issue we will run into is when the button is pressed, we don't want the `boolean` to flip every iteration the code runs.
+An issue we will run into is when the button is pressed, we don't want the `boolean` to flip every iteration the code runs, this is done by setting the bool to `not` itself.
 We can demonstrate this happening with the code below.

 Opening `terminal` while running this code and holding the button, we will see every time it prints the value changes from `1` (true) to `0` (false) rapidly.
 This is a bug, and we only want the boolean to toggle every new press.